About the Recognition program

 - Applications for financial aid may be submitted at any time (except for the Impetus component, which has an annual deadline for submissions).

 - Peer evaluation is the guiding principle for the awarding of financial support by the CALQ.
-Applications submitted under the Recognition program will be evaluated by a jury of which most of the members are artists, creators and recognized Indigenous professionals, Elders or cultural managers who are representative of the Indigenous artistic community.
+Applications submitted under the Recognition program will be evaluated by a jury of which most of the members are artists, creators and recognized First Nations professionals, Elders or cultural managers who are representative of the First Nations artistic community.

 - A grant covers the artist’s remuneration during the completion of his or her project, in addition to purchases of materials; studio, hall and equipment rentals; registration/internship fees; travel/living expenses (including accommodation and per diems); and promotion, design, pre-production, production and remount related expenses.

-- The CALQ has offers other programs for which Indigenous artists, writers and organizations may be eligible.
+- The CALQ offers other programs for which First Nations artists, writers and organizations may be eligible.

 Consult the menu above to access the artists or organizations section, depending on your profile.

-The CALQ calls on all artists and artistic organizations, Indigenous as well as non-Indigenous, to adopt an approach that is respectful of Indigenous artistic expression, cultural protocols and rights.
+The CALQ calls on all artists and artistic organizations, First Nations as well as non-First Nations, to adopt an approach that is respectful of First Nations artistic expression, cultural protocols and rights.

-Collaborative efforts leading to genuine exchanges should pave the way for the completion of artistic projects that address or incorporate distinctive aspects of Indigenous cultures.
+Collaborative efforts leading to genuine exchanges should pave the way for the completion of artistic projects that address or incorporate distinctive aspects of First Nations cultures.